Links to the Rest of the Jazz World

 Jazz Clubs, Festivals and Places of Interest:

-- The Tri-State Jazz Society has a nice website with info about traditional jazz events in the greater Philadelphia area.
-We hope to included in some of their activities one of these days!
+The Tri-State Jazz Society has a nice website with info about traditional jazz events in the greater Philadelphia area.

 - Music Mountain: Each year in June the GJB returns to Music Mountain in scenic Falls Village for its annual concert at "the string quartet capital of the summer music universe". ..
 MAP..